TheOtherRolesAU/TheOtherRoles/README.md

 \
 **NOTE**
 - **Good players:** Crewmates with all their special roles
-- **Bad players:** Impostors with all their special roles (Mafia, Morphling, Camouflager, ImpLover) and the neutral roles (Jester, Shifter)
+- **Bad players:** Impostors with all their special roles (Mafia, Morphling, Camouflager, ImpLover), the neutral roles (Jester, Shifter) and the team Jackal.
 - **Cooldown:** The cooldown of the Seer wil **not** be reset after a meeting (in order to balance the option to reveal roles)
 - If the role of a revealed player changes during the game (because of e.g. the Shifter), the information of the Seers also adapts.
 - When the Camouflager camouflages all players or the Morphling copies the appearance of another player, the Seer still sees the information they gained earlier (i.e. they still see that the player is the Morphling even if their appearance is different).